Scottish Women's Football Annual Awards: Volunteer of the Year

+Val McDermid Spirit of SWF

 Scottish Women's Player of the Month

 Clubs in every senior SWPL / SWFL division in Scottish football voted for their player of the match.
 PSL Team Sports sponsored the Player of the Month awards.
 At the end of the month, the player with the most votes in each division received a branded match football to mark their achievement.
 The winners also received a £50 voucher from PSL Team Sports for their club.
 The Player of the Month award winners for season 2013 made up the shortlist for the Divisional Awards at the 2013 SWF Player of the Year Awards.